Zitong-Chen/PackDesignPlatform/README.md

 ### (Backend) Start Flask Service

+1. (If generation of background by neural models needed) Train your models or download pretrained GAN form [BaiduNetdisk](https://pan.baidu.com/s/1YRQn-VCS1OrPeYEuTXppjQ) (code: k3i6) and move mdoels to `PATH/PackDesignPlatform/packdesign/static/models/`.
+Make sure generators of same style are within one directory, such as `PATH/PackDesignPlatform/packdesign/static/models/style1` and `PATH/PackDesignPlatform/packdesign/static/models/style2`.

-1. Make sure in PackDesignPlatform directory
+2. Make sure in PackDesignPlatform directory
 ``` bash
 cd PATH/PackDesignPlatform
 ```

-2. Add environment variable
+3. Add environment variable
 ``` bash
 export FLASK_APP=packdesign
 export FLASK_DEV=development
 ```

-3. Open flask service
+4. Open flask service
 ``` bash
 flask run
 // (Then flask service will run at default port 5000.
 Or, you can specify port using -p parameter)
 // flask run -p YOUR_PORT
 ```

-4. Bowser `http://127.0.0.1:YOUR_PORT` or `localhost:YOUR_PORT`
+5. Bowser `http://127.0.0.1:YOUR_PORT` or `localhost:YOUR_PORT`

-5. If no error massages in your browser and but an empty html...
+6. If no error massages in your browser and but an empty html...
 Congrats!
 Flask service is running successfully since we are in development mode and fontend pages have not built in

 ### (Fontend) Start React Service